KevinGoode/sundries/customise-keycloak/README.md

 ## customise-keycloak
 This article explains how to customise keycloak by creating a new theme.
+This article describes just how to change images but it is possible to change most of style (See references below) .

+## Where next?
+For an app that includes user management , the theme in keycloak could be set the same as the app so that user management looks part of the app.
+Could also potentially embed keycloak as an iframe in app so looks like one app but would probably need to login to iframe to perform user management.
+Need to look into a way of getting around this.

 How to run code on raspberry pi
  1. Install docker on raspberry pi (https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl)